Kena: Bridge of Spirits: Sales

 Kena: Bridge of Spirits broke-even within one month; Josh Grier said Sony was "happy" with the results.
 It was the most-downloaded PlayStation 5 game of September 2021 in Europe, and the third-most in North America; the PlayStation 4 version was 16th in Europe.
 In October, it was the fifth-most-downloaded PlayStation 5 game in Europe and fifteenth in North America; in December, it was ninth in North America.
 For the year overall, it was the seventh-most-downloaded PlayStation 5 game in Europe, and the twentieth in North America.
 In January 2022, it ranked twelfth in Europe and eighteenth in North America; it ranked seventeenth in Europe in February, and thirteenth in Europe and nineteenth in North America in April.
 According to Ember Lab, players had "found over 40 million Rot and over 8 million unique hats" by April 2023.

+Sequel

+After the game's release, Josh Grier said the team was unsure if they would make a sequel, but they were willing to explore other mediums like television or film.
+Ember Lab announced a sequel, Kena: Scars of Kosmora, at Sony's State of Play presentation in February 2026, scheduled for release for PlayStation 5 and Windows later in the year.
+The game follows Kena as an older and more experienced spirit guide, seeking to learn more about her affliction.
+She travels to the island of Kosmora, where she is forced to use an alchemy-based form of spirit guiding.